mobijoker/Cyber/_posts/Arthur/Projects/en/2015-07-27-wp-plugin-rss-feed-icon-for-specificfeeds-com.md

 <img src="/images/rss-feed-icon-for-specificfeeds-com/banner.png" alt="WP Plugin &quot;RSS Feed Icon for SpecificFeeds.com&quot;" />

-[SpecificFeeds.com](http://www.specificfeeds.com) allows your visitors to receive messages from your Blog/RSS Feed by email.
+The plugin is based on the service [SpecificFeeds.com](http://www.specificfeeds.com).
+SpecificFeeds allows your visitors to receive messages from your Blog/RSS Feed by email.
+You can access all information (such as emails and statistics) about your subscribers if you connect your feed to a SpecificFeeds account.
 It's 100% free and also has several other benefits.

 To use, enter your personal link from SpecificFeeds.com, choose icon and click "Save Changes".
 Then you can put shortcode [specificfeeds-icon] in needed place.
 It's that simple!
 If you want more options then tell me and I will be happy to add it.